This blog may contain affiliate links. Read our disclosure policy for more info.

 From Puerto Vallarta, Tequila is about a 4-hour drive away.
 There is no direct bus from Puerto Vallarta to Tequila, so you can either bus to Guadalajara and then go to Tequila, or, you can rent a car and drive yourself!

 Chances are you will be drinking when you visit, so instead of just making this a day trip from Puerto Vallarta I recommend staying a day or two. otherwise, consider hiring a private driver you can drink and sit back and relax.

 I absolutely loved the town Tequila.
 I ended up spending two nights here myself so I could experience all that it had to offer.
+It’s such an authentic Mexican town and reminded me a lot of touring the villages of the Sierra Madre.
 Here are some of the best things to do:

 - Plant a Blue Agave – Sure, visiting a distillery and tasting tequila is fun, but you don’t truly understand how it’s made until you’ve visited the farm for yourself!
 Tequila is made from Blue Agave, a type of cactus.
 They are actually very beautiful and believe it or not, hard to plant!
 Learning about these plants and seeing thousands of them for yourself is surely an experience to remember!